Scalable Durational Event Models: Application to Physical and Digital Interactions: Application to Physical and Digital Interactions

 \section{Application to Physical and Digital Interactions}

 We demonstrate the DEM in an application to the Copenhagen Networks Study \citep{sapiezynskiInteractionDataCopenhagen2019}.
-The study, conducted between 2012 and 2013, tracked 682 first-year students at the Technical University of Denmark over approximately 27 days.
+The study, conducted between 2012 and 2013, tracked 682 first-year students at the Technical University of Denmark over approximately 28 days.
 This data includes various forms of interactions, such as co-location (measured via Bluetooth), social media interactions (friendships on Facebook), and other communication channels (phone calls and text messages).
-The available data enables us to compare the evolution of physical and digital interactions between the same actors over time.
-This enables the identification of how individuals prioritize different relationships and the circumstances under which they rely on digital communication and face-to-face interactions.
-By doing that, we are able to obtain novel insights into how human behavior unfolds simultaneously over multiple channels \citep{stopczynski2014}.
-In particular, we study digital communication through call data, while co-location events act as a proxy for physical activities.
+The available data allows comparing the evolution of physical and digital interactions between the same actors over time.
+Thereby, we can identify how individuals prioritize different relationships and the circumstances under which they rely on digital or face-to-face interactions \citep{stopczynski2014}.
+We study digital communication through call data, while co-location events act as a proxy for physical activities.
 By distinguishing when interactions begin and end, we can (i) fully utilize the available data and (ii) assess whether similar factors drive both the incidence and duration of events.
-Text messaging events, in contrast, are instantaneous events without duration that naturally fit into the REM described in \eqref{eq:intensity_rem}.
-We showcase how the computational techniques developed in Section \ref{sec:computing} apply to this setting in the Supplementary Materials \ref{sec:rem}. \hide{ \alert{Add a sentence on social presence theory and how it relates to this.
-Also, note that one might want to study whether digital communication enhances face-to-face interactions by maintaining relationships between in-person meetings, or replace them?
-This would, however, necessitate new covariates where both events could affect one another (which is not currently implemented and should probably one day be another paper). } }